ScilifelabDataCentre/dds_cli/docs/user.rst

 `dds user`
 ==============

-This page begins with a description and step-by-step guide to how you could test this command.
-At the :ref:`bottom<dds-user>` of this page, you can find the different commands and a list of their options.
+This section begins with a description and step-by-step guide to how you could test this command.
+At the :ref:`bottom<dds-user>` of this section, you can find the different commands and a list of their options.

 How to test the `dds user` command functionality
 ----------------------------------------------------